rfdonnelly/jobrnr/README.md

-# JobRnr
+# Jobrnr

-JobRnr runs jobs.
+Jobrnr runs jobs.

 * A job can have prerequisite jobs.
 * A job can be repeated many times.